-Description:
+Procedure Description:

-This is tested as part of the parallel testing explained earlier in section 0.
+This is tested as an add-on scenario to the parallel testing explained earlier in section 6.2.1.

-The “NEN Gateway under test” file output path needs to be changed to dump the received (from Cortex-XXL) data locally on its internal drive.
+The “DAPHNE under test” file output path needs to be changed to dump the received (from Cortex-XXL) data locally on its internal drive.
+(This in effect cuts the network path to the MOC)

-Wait for a pass to happen
+Wait for a pass operation to happen

-After the pass is done, the M&C GUI should report an issue in Red as shown in Figure 8.
+After the pass is done, the M&C GUI should report an issue in Red as shown in Figure 6-63.

+Check log to confirm that data was stored on the system despite the failure.

+Complete

 Result:

+A red indicator should be produce in this erroneous condition and is the pass criteria for the two requirements: DAPHNE-OPS-005 Negative reporting, and DAPHNE-OPS-006 Self diagnosis.

+The pass criteria for the requirement, DAPHNE-ServAssure-003 no connection to MOC, is that data files are stored despite the loss of a telecommunication path to the MOC.

-Table 10 System Failure Test
+Table 14 System Failure Mode Verification